SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

    indication.
 So this use of _gorm_ could mean people with blue hair, except&hellip;
    "blue" an indirect and polite way in modern Irish to refer to Blacks.

-So even if you spot the racist jerk a few points for grammar, word order, and incorrect use of the dictionary&hellip; he ended up _almost_ saying something idiomatically close to "Black Lives Matter"!
+So even if you spot the racist jerk a few points for grammar, word order, and incompetent use of the dictionary&hellip; he ended up _almost_ saying something idiomatically close to "Black Lives Matter"!